 Wondering what’s on in Adelaide?
 Take a look at our top picks of the best places in the city for the very best weekend in Adelaide!

 You could say that Adelaide is designed like a giant square with a terrace at each compass point, and the River Torrens flowing through the middle like thread in a tapestry.

 Most of Adelaide’s tourist attractions are situated in and around the North Terrace as well as a ton of luxury to mid-range hotels.
 It has everything at your fingertips including the Adelaide Oval, heritage-rich buildings and cathedrals.

 The city center also makes for a perfect choice.
-It’s ideal to be fairly central when choosing your Adelaide accommodation because there’s so much to do in so little time.
-However, Adelaide has some great public transport so picking budget accommodation and hostels, which is typically further out, is also an option!
+It’s ideal to be fairly central when choosing your accommodation because there’s so much to do in so little time.
+However, Adelaide has some great public transport so picking budget hostels, which is typically further out, is also an option!